Muscovy duck: Other names

-The species was first scientifically described by Carl Linnaeus in his 1758 edition of Systema Naturae as Anas moschata, literally meaning "musk duck".
-It was later transferred to the genus Cairina, making its current binomial name Cairina moschata.

-The Muscovy duck was formerly placed into the paraphyletic "perching duck" assemblage, but subsequently moved to the dabbling duck subfamily (Anatinae).
-Analysis of the mtDNA sequences of the cytochrome b and NADH dehydrogenase subunit 2 genes, however, indicates that it might be closer to the genus Aix and better placed in the shelduck subfamily Tadorninae.
-In addition, the other species of Cairina, the rare white-winged duck (C. scutulata), seems to belong to a distinct genus (Asarcornis).

 Ecology

 This non-migratory species normally inhabits forested swamps, lakes, streams and nearby grassland and farm crops, and often roosts in trees at night.
-The Muscovy duck's diet consists of plant material (such as the roots, stems, leaves, and seeds of aquatic plants and grasses, as well as terrestrial plants, including agricultural crops) obtained by grazing or dabbling in shallow water, and small fish, amphibians, reptiles, crustaceans, insects, millipedes, and worms.
-This is an aggressive duck; males often fight over food, territory or mates.
+The diet consists of plant material (such as the roots, stems, leaves, and seeds of aquatic plants and grasses, as well as terrestrial plants, including agricultural crops) obtained by grazing or dabbling in shallow water, and small fish, amphibians, reptiles, crustaceans, spiders, insects, millipedes, and worms.
+It is an aggressive duck; males often fight over food, territory or mates.
 The females fight with each other less often.
 Some adults will peck at the ducklings if they are eating at the same food source.

-The Muscovy duck has benefited from nest boxes in Mexico, but is somewhat uncommon in much of the eastern part of its range due to excessive hunting.
+The Muscovy duck has benefited from nest boxes in Mexico, but it is somewhat uncommon in much of the eastern part of its range due to excessive hunting.
 It is not considered a globally threatened species by the IUCN, however, as it is widely distributed.